WaqarSyed/chai-aur-react/interviewQuestions.md

 ## 26. What are uncontrolled components?

 - Uncontrolled components are components that manage their own state internally, and their behavior is not determined by the state of parent component.

+## 27. How to update state in React class components?

+- To update state in a React class component, you can use the setState method.
+This method takes an object or function as an argument, and it will merge the new state with the existing state.